-A shareholder may establish an Automatic Exchange Plan under which shares of a Fund are automatically exchanged each month for shares of the same class of one or more of the other series of the Loomis Sayles Funds.
+As described in the Prospectuses, a shareholder may establish an Automatic Exchange Plan under which shares of a Fund are automatically exchanged each month for shares of the same class of one or more of the other Funds.
 Registration on all accounts must be identical.
 The fund minimum of the new fund must be met in connection with each investment.
 Exchanges may be processed on any day of the month (or the first business day thereafter if the exchange date is not a business day) until the account is exhausted or until SS&C GIDS is notified in writing to terminate the plan.
 Exchanges may be made in amounts of \$50 or more.
-There is no fee for exchanges made under this plan.
-The Accounts Options Form may be used to establish an Automatic Exchange Plan and is available from SS&C GIDS, your financial representative or by visiting Loomis Sayles' website at loomissayles.com.
+The Service Options Form may be used to establish an Automatic Exchange Plan and is available from SS&C GIDS, your financial representative or by visiting our website at im.natixis.com.